Best Educational Apps for 4-Year-Olds in Singapore (2026)

 - When, not just how long.
 Educational apps work best as a focused activity — not as a boredom filler or a mealtime distraction.

 - No apps before bed.
-Screen use in the hour before sleep disrupts sleep quality.
+Screen use in the hour before sleep disrupts sleep quality, full stop.

 For more on managing screen time effectively, read our guide on productive screen time for preschoolers.